joekiller/logstash-kafka/README.md

 You should run this version of logstash the same as you would the normal logstash with:

-    # bin/logstash agent -f logstash.conf
+    # bin/logstash -f logstash.conf

-Contributed plugins can also still be installed using:
+Contributed plugins can also still be installed for Logstash 1.4+ using:

     # bin/plugin install contrib